We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – as a result footfall on the High Street and in Shopping Centres has gone down since mask wearing has been mandated, not up.

 No of course it won’t.
 This is a government that never admits it is wrong.
-And it has the “no lose” scenario mentioned earlier to fall back on.

 If, like Boris, you believe such people are just “silly anti-vaxxers”, you may care to watch this: